The Technology M&A Review: Canada

 Material adverse effect

-A material adverse effect definition is often used by a target company as a qualifier to certain representations and warranties, which has the effect of raising the standard by which the purchaser must prove a breach of the qualified representation or warranty.
+A material adverse effect definition is often used by a target company as a qualifier to certain representations and warranties that has the effect of raising the standard by which the purchaser must prove a breach of the qualified representation or warranty.
 For example, a target company may provide a representation and warranty that the company has made all governmental filings except those that the failure to make are not reasonably likely to result in a material adverse effect.
-This minimises the risk that the target company goes offside of the representation or warranty.
-This is not typically used for fundamental representations such as title to shares or tax representations, but in other cases, it is a practical inclusion to temper representations and warranties.
+This minimises the risk that the target company goes offside the representation or warranty.
+This is not typically used for fundamental representations such as title to shares or tax representations.
+But in other cases it is a practical inclusion to temper the representations and warranties.

-A material adverse effect definition is also regularly used as a condition to closing in a purchaser's favour.
-This clause typically permits a purchaser to walk away from a transaction where a material adverse effect (or material adverse change) has occurred between signing and closing.
+A material adverse effect definition is also regularly used as a condition to closing in the purchaser's favour.
+This clause typically permits the purchaser to walk away from a transaction where a material adverse effect (or material adverse change) has occurred between signing and closing.
 This condition is also used for similar purposes in public target purchase agreements.

-The definition of material adverse effect is often extensively negotiated due to the impact it can have on the value of certain representations and warranties and to the conditions to closing.
+The definition of material adverse effect is often extensively negotiated because of the impact it can have on the value of certain representations and warranties and to the condition to closing.
 In the M&A context, a typical definition of material adverse effect may be defined as any change, effect, fact, circumstance, occurrence or event that, individually or in the aggregate, is materially adverse to the business, operations, assets, properties or condition (financial or otherwise) of the target business, or that could delay or impair a party's ability to consummate the transaction.
-It is common practice in Canada to include certain carveouts in the definition in the seller's favour.
+It is common practice in Canada to include certain carve-outs in the definition in the seller's favour.
 Common carve-outs are: (1) changes in applicable laws; (2) accepted industry-wide fluctuations or risks affecting the industry; (3) changes in general economic or political conditions; and (4) acts of war, terrorism and natural disasters.
 Given the significant impact that the covid-19 pandemic has had on businesses, the definition of material adverse effect has become the subject of significant attention.
 Whether or not the clause can be invoked during, or as a result of, the pandemic depends on the precise wording of each definition and it is a heavily negotiated issue based on the industry of the target business and the relative bargaining power of the parties.

 A variety of indemnification provisions are implemented in private M&A transactions.
 The below noted terms are not intended to be exhaustive, but reflect notable terms recently seen in private M&A transactions.

 Purchasers in private M&A deals often seek to include a 'pro-sandbagging provision' and sellers seek to include an 'anti-sandbagging provision'.
-A pro-sandbagging provision preserves a purchaser's right to bring indemnification claims against a seller for breach of a representation, warranty or covenant, even if the purchaser knew about the breach before closing and proceeded with closing a transaction regardless.
-Conversely, sellers seek to include an anti-sandbagging provision, which limits a purchaser's ability to seek recourse on matters the purchaser knew about at closing.
+The pro-sandbagging provision preserves the purchaser's right to bring indemnification claims against the seller for breach of a representation, warranty or covenant, even if the purchaser knew about the breach before closing and proceeded with closing the transaction regardless.
+Conversely, sellers seek to include an anti-sandbagging provision, which limits the purchaser's ability to seek recourse on matters the purchaser knew about at closing.
 In Canada, purchase agreements are most often silent on sandbagging and, in contrast to certain US jurisdictions, there is no consistent or recent case law in Canada on when sandbagging may be permitted absent a specific provision.

-Another common indemnification provision is an indemnity cap, which is the upper limit of a party's financial obligation to indemnify the other party for its losses in the event a representation or warranty is untrue or a covenant is breached.
-The purchaser will seek a no cap or a high cap, whereas the seller will advocate for the lowest cap possible.
-Certain carveouts are common where any liability stemming from a breach of a fundamental representation becomes subject to either an increased cap or no cap at all.
-The indemnity cap is typically between 25 to 50 per cent of the purchase price,
+Another common indemnification provision is an indemnity cap, which is the upper limit of a party's financial obligation to indemnify the other party for its losses if a representation or warranty is untrue or a covenant is breached.
+The purchaser will seek no cap or a high cap, whereas the seller will advocate for the lowest cap possible.
+Certain carve-outs are common where any liability stemming from a breach of a fundamental representation becomes subject to either an increased cap or no cap.
+The indemnity cap is typically between 25 per cent to 50 per cent of the purchase price.

-An earnout provision is a tool whereby the parties to a private M&A transaction can tie a portion of the purchase price to the subsequent performance of the target business post-closing.
+An earn-out provision is a tool where the parties to a private M&A transaction can tie a portion of the purchase price to the subsequent performance of the target business post-closing.
 If the target company does not achieve the designated targets (typically a financial target), the purchaser is not obligated to make the contingent payment (or the payment is reduced).
-Earnouts have grown in popularity in recent years, predominantly due to a sellers' market and the ability it affords buyers and sellers to bridge gaps in valuation.
-Where an earnout is implemented in a private target acquisition, such provision generally stipulates the financial targets or milestones that must be achieved to trigger payment and the time periods for such targets to be met.
+Earn-outs have grown in popularity in recent years, predominantly because of a sellers' market and the ability it affords buyers and sellers to bridge gaps in valuation.
+Where an earn-out is implemented in a private target acquisition, the provision generally stipulates the financial targets or milestones that must be achieved to trigger payment and the time periods for these targets to be met.

-Where buyers rely on equity financing, M&A agreements typically include an equity commitment letter detailing the ability of a buyer to use equity in its purchase of a seller.
+Where buyers rely on equity financing, M&A agreements typically include an equity commitment letter detailing the buyer's ability to use equity in purchasing the seller.

-Leveraged transactions generally offer higher rates of return without large cash commitments from a purchaser's equity investors.
-However, investments in highly leveraged businesses are inherently riskier for equity holders considering that if a business goes bankrupt the debt must be repaid before the equity holders receive any payment.
-The debt-to-equity financing decision is particularly interesting in the world's current state of emergency: with low interest rates resulting from the pandemic, potential buyers could turn more towards debt financing when engaging in M&A deals in 2020 to the extent lenders are comfortable with the risk profile of a business in this new reality.
+Levered transactions generally offer higher rates of return without large cash commitments from the purchaser's equity investors.
+However, investments in highly levered businesses are inherently riskier for equity holders considering that if the business goes bankrupt, they may not get their investment back.
+The debt-to-equity financing decision is particularly interesting given the covid-19 pandemic.
+With continued low interest rates resulting from the pandemic, potential buyers may continue to turn more towards debt financing when engaging in M&A deals in 2021 to the extent lenders are comfortable with the risk profile of the business in this new reality.

 Under Part I of the ITA, individuals, trusts and corporations that are, or are deemed to be, not resident in Canada are liable for Canadian tax on certain types of Canadian-source income.

 The Canadian Accounting Standards Board requires publicly accountable enterprises to use International Financial Reporting Standards (IFRS) in preparing all interim and annual financial statements.
-Private companies generally have the option, but are not required, to adopt IFRS for the preparation of financial statements.
+Private companies generally have the option, but are not required, to adopt IFRS for financial statement preparation.

 Competition law review